 Is it safe to use OBD to power my dash cam?

 Yes, it is safe to power your dashcam from the OBD port.
-You should make sure your OBD cord or device has a low power shutoff so it does not completely drain the battery.
+You should make sure your OBD cord or device has a low power shutoff so it does not completely drain the car battery.
 Most have this feature but you should check first before purchasing one.

 Vantrue T2 1080P